tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

 ### Synopsis

-Move or copy a source element to a destination element with the action of after, append, before, prepend, or replace.
+Move or copy a source element to a destination element with the action of after, append, before, prepend, or replace and other settings.

 ### Version

-  * 0.10.1
+  * 0.11.0

 #### SS Versions